0xZon/0xZon.github.io/_posts/2023-05-07-Constrained-Delegation-With-Impacket.md.md

 [*] Cleaning up...
 ```

-### Other SPN's Worth Noting
-If a user or service account

 ## Summary
 While constrained delegation is intended to be a secure feature, it can become a vulnerability if not properly configured.
 Attackers can exploit misconfigured delegation rights to gain access to valuable data or escalate their privileges within a network.
 Therefore, it's crucial to understand how constrained delegation works and to ensure it is properly configured to prevent attackers from abusing it.